By Rodney Brooks

 Per Scholas: Full-time IT training

-Per Scholas, with locations in 12 states, focuses on helping people from often-overlooked communities carve out a career in information technology.
+Per Scholas, with more than 20 locations, focuses on helping people from often-overlooked communities carve out a career in information technology.
 According to the organization’s website, 90% of their students are people of color and a third are women.
 The free, full-time courses last 10, 12 or 15 weeks and are designed around the IT skills employers say they need.
 Training paths include:

 - Network support

 After students graduate, Per Scholas matches them with employers; 80% of them land jobs.
 One graduate, Darius Jones, was featured in The New York Times earlier this year.
 He could not afford the subway ride to get to his first training class in Bronx, New York, in 2014 and arrived soaking wet after walking there in the rain.
 He went on to become an IT analyst at the luxury fashion brand Christian Louboutin.

 NPower offers free IT training in select cities.
 Its mission: to move people from poverty to the middle class through tech skills training and quality job placement.
 Part-time courses on topics such as cloud computing, cybersecurity and coding last 16 weeks and include an opportunity to participate in a seven-week paid internship or project-based learning experience.